 What kind of offensive and defense will you be running?

 When you think of basketball competition at the college level, you automatically assume the opposing teams.
 Yes, everyone can shoot, pass, dribble and dunk or else they wouldn’t be there.
-Athletes fail to realize how stiff the competition is going to be even on your own team.
+Athletes fail to realize how stiff the competition is going to be, even on their own team.

 Many players are never heard from again at the college level because they could not find a way to get quality minutes for their own team.
 The success you had in high school does not mean a thing when you step on the court against your teammates in practice.

-Each year brings a new batch of recruits that are looking to take your spot playing college basketball and every other veteran on the team as well.
-Be ready to show your skills at the highest level every day and every year before every stepping in front of an opponent.
+Each year brings a new batch of recruits looking to take your spot playing college basketball and every other veteran on the team.
+Be ready to show your skills at the highest level every day and every year before ever stepping in front of an opponent.

-Athletes on the other hand have weights, class, practice, study hall, homework, social life, eating correctly, traveling, film and sleep.
+On the other hand, athletes have weights, class, practice, study hall, homework, social life, eating correctly, traveling, film, and sleep.
 Not to mention games and all of the preparation that goes into that as well.
 A typical day may look something like this:

 - 5pm – 6:15pm – Class

-That is not including extra practice on your game, an increase in class work during midterms and finals week or your beloved social life.
-If you want to be successful in college it is vital you use your time management wisely to enhance your performance on and off the court.
+That does not include extra practice on your game, an increase in classwork during midterms and finals week, or your beloved social life.
+If you want to be successful in college, you must use your time management wisely to enhance your performance on and off the court.

-In order to stay on the right track make sure you are in constant communication with your coaches, professors and advisors.
-Their jobs are to help you, use them as much as possible and watch the workload get a bit easier with every semester that goes by.
+To stay on the right track, make sure you are in constant communication with your coaches, professors, and advisors.
+Their jobs are to help you, use them as much as possible, and watch the workload get a bit easier with every semester that goes by.

 With that being said, players must understand these coaches have not only been doing this job for a very long time, but they have also paid many dues to run the program under their carefully honed leadership.
-To think you are going to step on campus and make the program your own is a long shot.
-In college the game is much more structured than you ever could imagine and the demand to do what the head coach wants is far greater than it is in high school.
+To think you will step on campus and make the program your own is a long shot.
+The game is much more structured in college than you ever could imagine, and the demand to do what the head coach wants is far greater than it is in high school.

-In order to become the player you want to be you must first become the player the coach wanted you to be.
+To become the player you want to be, you must first become the player the coach wanted you to be.

 Playing college basketball is amazing.
 There is no better feeling than stepping on the court with thousands of raging students yelling your name as you play the game you love and then having them recognizing you in class the next day.